-If you like working with children, or volunteering to help young adults, you should consider becoming a phonics tutor.
-All you need to do is follow the steps described here.
-And you will find little that is more rewarding than watching a child become a more proficient reader as you help him unlock the phonics code underlying English words.
+If you like working with children, or volunteering to help young adults, consider becoming a phonics tutor.
+All you need to do is follow the steps described below.
+You will find little that is more rewarding than watching a child become a more proficient reader as you help him unlock the phonics code underlying English words.

 Becoming an Effective Phonics Tutor

-The OnTrack Reading Advanced Code Phonics Workbook can serve as the foundation for your own tutoring practice if you follow these steps:
+The OnTrack Reading Phonics Program can serve as the foundation for your own tutoring practice if you follow these steps:

 1. Find a child who needs tutoring in reading and volunteer to work with him.
 The child should already have at least a very basic understanding of the phonics of the single letters, such as that the letter t represents the /t/ sound, for example.
 Most of them do; it's the advanced code that confuses them.
 You should schedule about two sessions per week and plan on spending about 40 to 50 hours with him in one-on-one instruction.
 Eventually, you will find that having a parent sit in on lessons will accelerate the process, but you'll probably be more comfortable working alone with the child at first.
 Start a file with obvious information on the child, such as parents, phone, address, age, grade in school, etc., plus a short description of any reading problems noted by his parents.

-2. Download the instruction manual (free) for the workbook using the link on the workbook page and study how to administer the four phonics tests found on pages 37 to 41.
-Those same tests are also discussed on this website under the Phonics Assessment Tests of the phonics program.
+2. Study how to administer the four phonics tests found this website on the Phonics Assessment Tests pages of the phonics program section.

-4. If the testing indicates a need for phonics instruction, order the workbook from lulu.com and study the first few lessons using the instruction manual.
+4. If the testing indicates a need for phonics instruction, order the workbook and the instruction manual and study the first few lessons using the instruction manual.

 6. Conduct the first lesson with the child.
 When it's over, take good notes as to how the lesson proceeded, what you had trouble with, what went well, etc. Be sure to note how much of the hour you feel you had the child's attention.
 Then plan your next lesson and schedule it.
 You will eventually be spending about 15 minutes after each lesson summarizing what happened and planning the next lesson, although at first it will likely take considerably longer as you study the process.